 - Prop D: $65.9 million for improvements to existing athletic facilities, including upgrades to locker rooms, lighting and scoreboards and adding artificial turf to competition fields.
 Prop D also includes the construction of a standalone multipurpose athletic facility

-A $440 million road project lies in the hands of voters in Hays County.
+A $440 million road project was in the hands of voters in Hays County.
 The bond is aimed at building and improving 31 roads throughout the county, including in cities like San Marcos, Kyle, Buda, Wimberley and Dripping Springs.

 The road bond would add a total of 2 cents per $100 valuation to the county tax rate, which is currently set at 35 cents per $100 valuation by the Hays County commissioners.
 Officials say that would be equivalent to an annual increase of about $80 for a $400,000 home – equaling to a $7 monthly increase.